- Published on Friday, 30 July 2010

 • Participation in the Suruacá Entrepreneur Group to obtain advice and moral support

 Salu Assunção da Silva Farias is ambitious, patient and full of self-initiative.
-His dedicated perseverance, along with planning skills that CEN helped him develop though his participation in the cClear Pilot Project, is helping him past difficulties he encountered in pursuing his dream of owning a chicken farm - something that would not only raise his family’s standard of living, but also develop the community in which he lives.
+His dedicated perseverance, along with his planning skills that CEN helped him develop though his participation in the cCLEAR Proof of Concept Project, is helping him past difficulties he encountered in pursuing his dream of owning a chicken farm — something that would not only raise his family’s standard of living but also develop the community in which he lives.

-Like many men in Suruacá, Salu, 33, spends much of his day fishing, hunting and working on the family’s small plot of land raising manioc.
-While these efforts allow him to provide enough food to keep his family fed, it doesn’t offer the opportunity for him to earn the little extra he needs to build a better future or meet emergency needs for his family.
+Like many men in Suruacá, Salu, 33, spends much of his day fishing, hunting and raising manioc on the family’s small plot of land.
+While these efforts allow him to provide enough food to keep his family fed, they don’t offer the opportunity for him to earn the little extra he needs to build a better future or meet emergency needs for his family.
 As one way to get ahead, he aspired to raise chickens and to sell them within Suruacá and nearby communities.
-Although Salu intends to keep fishing, hunting and working his plot of land–at least for now–this micro-enterprise would allow him to increase his family’s income without risking his families’ current stability, while also helping his neighbors and nearby communities gain greater access to fresh chicken.
+Although Salu intends to keep fishing, hunting and working his plot of land — at least for now — this microenterprise would allow him to increase his family’s income without risking his family's current stability, while also helping his neighbors and nearby communities gain greater access to fresh chicken.

 In order to achieve his goal, Salu quickly realized that he needed better planning skills to obtain the resources to start his chicken farm.
-With the support of his wife, Luciene, who had already joined the cCLEAR pilot, Salu also joined the project.
+With the support of his wife, Luciene, who had already joined the project, Salu also joined the project.
 When CEN first began to work with him, it was obvious that he had some pretty big, ambitious plans.
-He described owning a massive chicken farm but lacked the details of how he would achieve this dream.
-Although his ambition was refreshing, it became clear that he did not have the goal-oriented planning skills required to work towards his ambitions.
+He described his dream of owning a massive chicken farm but lacked the details of how he would achieve this.
+Although his ambition was refreshing, it became clear that he did not have the goal-oriented planning skills required to work toward his ambitions.

-CEN field staff saw that Salu was still motivated to work towards his goals.
-Independently, he began to calculate how may chickens he would need to sell in the future in order to continue his farm.
+CEN field staff saw that Salu was still motivated to work toward his goals.
+Independently, he began to calculate how many chickens he would need to sell in the future in order to continue to operate his farm.
 He is currently interested in building a chicken coop to protect his flock.
 He has already determined how much money it will cost, and he plans to pay for it by selling some of the chickens he’s already raised to maturity.